Xomics/FAIRDataCube/README.md

-**Option 1:** **You can download graphdb-free-9.7.0-dist.zip via the link below https://github.com/Xomics/FAIRDataCube/releases/tag/v1.0.0-alpha**
+**Option 1:** **You can download graphdb-free-9.7.0-dist.zip via the link below https://github.com/Xomics/FAIRDataCube/releases/tag/v1.0.0-alpha** Download the graphdb-free-9.7.0-dist.zip file and move it to bootstrap/graph-db/

 **Option 2:** download Graph DB from Ontotext following the the steps(1-3) below.
-Please be noted, some details (for example, file name) may change due to the revision of the Ontotext website.
+Please be noted, **some details (for example, file name)** may change due to the revision of the Ontotext website.
 The steps below only serve as an example.

 ***Step 1:*** GO to this [url](https://www.ontotext.com/products/graphdb/graphdb-free/) and registry to download GraphDB free edition.